 RAM is a major component of your computer and when it starts deteriorating, it can cause several issues.
 So, you are required to first check the RAM if you come across this error.
 To do so, follow these steps.

-Due to this BSOD error, you cannot logon to your Windows.
-So, you are required to boot into Safe Mode first before proceeding further.
-To do so, we have an easy-to-follow comprehensive guide for you on starting Windows in Safe Mode.
+Due to this BSOD error, you can’t log into your Windows.
+Therefore, you need to boot into Safe Mode before proceeding.
+We have an easy, comprehensive guide for you on how to start Windows in Safe Mode.

 After you have entered Safe Mode, follow the steps below.